Rules for the Use of Boats at UW FHL

 Who can use motorboats

-2. You must meet with the BSO for a check-out/certification before you use FHL’s motorboats for the first time.
-As of January 1, 2012, anyone operating FHL’s motorboats is required to carry a WA State Boater Education Card in addition to the FHL motorboat course you may have already attended.
-You must provide us with a copy of your Boater Ed card to keep on file.
+2. Operators must hold a current Motorboat Operator Training Certificate (MOTC) or have/applied for a WA state boater card, and go through an FHL motorboat checkout to familiarize you with our facilities, procedures and equipment.
+You must provide us with a copy of your MOTC or Boater Ed card to keep on file.
 Go to Mandatory Boater Education webpage for details on how to get a card.

-If it has been more than 6 months since you used the boat, see the BSO for an update on equipment/facilities or procedures.
+If it has been > 6 months since you used the boat, see the BSO for an update on equipment/facilities or procedures.
 If you are unsure about any aspect of boat operation, do not hesitate to ask the BSO.

 3. The minimum age to get motorboat certified is 18.
 Exceptions may be granted on a case-by-case basis by the BSO for younger users who have prior boating skills or experience.
 Passengers must be at least 12 years old, actively participating in research, and from ages 12-17 be accompanied by a parent/guardian.